winlinadmin7/computer-science-and-information-technology/README.md

 - Good teams improve systems by fixing root causes, not only urgent symptoms.

 The Idea Factory: Bell Labs and the Great Age of American Innovation - Jon Gertner
+- Great innovation happens when deep thinkers and practical builders work closely together.
+- Strong technical progress comes from patient experimentation, not only quick results.
+- The best systems are built when research, engineering, and business stay connected.

 Navigation